stallmanric/librevpn/doc/en/lvpn-init.markdown

 GNU/Linux system you can generate the config and push it to the correspondent host (Android phone or tablet, OpenWrt router, etc.)

-_IMPORTANT_: The default host configuration allows discovery of nodes in the local network, and also indirect connections to you.
-This means if you want your node to only allow connections to and from nodes you explicitly allowed or not to forward data between nodes, you'll have to set this options to "no" and also add "DirectOnly = yes" to your _tinc.conf_ file.
+_IMPORTANT_: by default, nodes without an Address field are assumed to be behind firewalls or not configured to accept direct connections.
+If you add an Address later you have to remove the IndirectData option.

 # EXAMPLES